tirkarp/covid19-resource-library/template.md

 ## Datasets

 List what datasets are available from the source.
 Provide a high-level overview of what information each dataset contains, and size of each dataset.
 Define any terminology or information which could be useful at a glance.
+Provide link to methodologies on how data was obtained, or more info on wha the data means.

 > Among SafeGraph's various datasets, we found three that provide data related to human mobility:
 >